Skip to Content

 Paint basement stairs black with this easy DIY project | Building Bluebird

-I am so pleased with how this zero-dollar makeover turned out!
+I am so pleased with how this zero-dollar basement stair makeover turned out!

 Paint basement stairs black with this easy DIY project | Building Bluebird

-One project that I have added to my list, however, is installing a rug runner.
-I realize now that black basement stairs can be intimidating for some people to walk down.
+One project that I have added to my list, however, is installing a stair runner.
+While I love the color choice, I realize now that black basement stairs can be intimidating for some people to walk down.

 Paint basement stairs black with this easy DIY project | Building Bluebird